Crypto basics for beginners

 Regardless, the some of the brightest minds are not choosing to work in traditional finance, but in decentralised finance and bitcoin.
 That should tell you quite a bit about where the future of cryptocurrency is likely heading.

-Bubbles come and go, and this can be incredibly lucrative.
+Bubbles come and go in the blink of an eye, and this can be incredibly lucrative.
 Those assets that stick around and rise from the ashes are the cryptocurrencies to pay attention to.

 Since its inception, Bitcoin has increased on average about 200% per year.
 Last year the global USD money supply grew by 22% of the total issued currency, all the while bitcoin’s supply remains the same.